Some medical professionals argue that caffeine is one of the most commonly used drugs and that many people don’t realize that they are addicted to it.

 - Feeling dizzy

-These effects will gradually wear off in the majority of cases.
+These effects of caffeine such as high blood pressure will gradually wear off in the majority of cases.
 But caffeine has a half-life of about 5 hours, which means you may need to endure these health effects for a while before they fully disappear.

 Symptoms Of A Caffeine Overdose

-Taking very high doses of caffeine may have some more serious health effects that you have to avoid.
-Such a high intake may be more associated with caffeine powder and could include symptoms like:
+Taking too much caffeine can cause serious health effects that you have to avoid.
+Such a high caffeine intake may be more associated with caffeine powder and could include symptoms like:

 - Very fast and erratic heart rate